-BUT it is the mission that fuels the machine and it is the vision that leaves the tracks and points it in the right direction.
-It’s the vision that allows the entire organization to run the same direction and accomplish the mission or the purpose.
+BUT it is the mission that fuels the machine and it is the vision that lays the tracks and points it in the right direction.
+It’s the vision that allows the entire organization to run in the same direction and accomplish the mission or the purpose.

 No organization can get by without all three.
-But start things with a purpose and building crisp vision will be a great first step.
+But starting with purpose and building a crisp vision will be a great first step.

 Which of these do you find to be most important to your organization?